Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Study Design

-\textbf{RQ2} examines how PTM reuse pipelines diverge from conventional ML pipeline structures (see Figure~\ref{fig:background_conv_pipeline}), which typically consist of standardized stages, including data preparation, feature engineering, modeling, training, and evaluation.
 Because PTMs are pre-trained and reusable, PTM reuse may lead to the introduction of alternative or additional stages, such as inference, fine-tuning, or model adaptation.
 Characterizing these real-world reuse pipelines is essential for understanding how developers adapt and integrate PTM dependencies into their systems, revealing practical reuse patterns and the underlying complexity of integration.

 \textbf{RQ3} explores how multiple models interact within a single project.
 In practice, developers can connect models either by chaining them sequentially (where the output of one model feeds into another) or by combining them in parallel~\citep{sens2024large}.
 PTMs, due to their modularity and adaptability, can support cross-stage interactions (\S\ref{subsec:ptm-stages}) by serving diverse roles across pipelines.
 Studying these interaction patterns provides critical insights into modular system composition, integration complexity, and robustness.